Blacksnake Bytes Ep. 31 - Public Affairs Spotlight

 U.S. Air Force Senior Master Sgt.
 Leslie Keiser discusses deployment and public affairs topics with Tech.
 Sgt.
-Kathleen LaCorte at the 122nd Fighter Wing, in Fort Wayne, Indiana.
+Kathleen LaCorte at the 122nd Fighter Wing, Fort Wayne, Indiana, Feb.
+28, 2025.
 Keiser covers highlights and lessons learned from the deployment as well as what it is like to be a public affairs specialist in the U.S. Air Force.
 (U.S. Air National Guard audio by Tech.
 Sgt.
 Kathleen LaCorte)

 |Date Taken: